 What We Believe

-Being a Foursquare Church we subscribe to the doctrine and visions of the International Church of the Foursquare Gospel (ICFG).
-That vision is to present Jesus Christ, God's Son, to every person in every culture and nation as The Savior, The Baptizer with the Holy Spirit, The Healer, and The Soon-Coming King.
-Since its founding, in 1923, that vision has been realized through evangelizing the lost and establishing local congregations in the United States and abroad, through the nurturing and training of believers into leadership on all levels of Church life, and in cooperation with other members of the Body of Christ at large in the fellowship of the Gospel and the fulfillment of the Biblical mandate to be "light" and "salt" on the earth.
+As a Foursquare Church, we subscribe to the doctrine and visions of the International Church of the Foursquare Gospel (ICFG).
+That vision is to present Jesus Christ to every culture and nation as The Savior, The Baptizer with the Holy Spirit, The Healer, and The Soon-Coming King.
+Since Foursquare's founding in 1923, that vision has been realized through evangelizing the lost, establishing local congregations in the United States and abroad, nurturing and training believers into leadership at all levels of Church life, and cooperating with other members of the Body of Christ to fulfill the Biblical mandate to be "salt" and "light" on the earth.

 The Foursquare Church actively participates in the National Association of Evangelicals, The American Bible Society, Pentecostal/Charismatic Churches of North America, the Pentecostal World Conference, and the Evangelical Fellowship of Missions Agencies.

-To learn more about the Foursquare family, doctrinal beliefs or find another Foursquare Church.
-Visit thefoursquarechurch.org
+To learn more about the Foursquare family, our doctrinal beliefs, or to find another Foursquare church, visit www.foursquare.org

 We exist to make disciples who . . .